(A) A training agency for continuing education shall apply for either preferred, certified, or limited provider status as defined by the board.

 (a) The proposed programs and program goals for the approval period meet or exceed the requirements of these rules;

 (b) The educational facilities and instructional aids are adequate and appropriate;

 (c) The program presenters have the professionally recognized skills to conduct the programs being offered;

-(e) There are adequate procedures to maintain records for each program presented, including, but not limited to, the program content, presenter qualifications, and attendee names.
+(e) There are adequate procedures to maintain records for each program presented, including, but not limited to, the program content, presenter qualifications, continuing education units earned, and attendee names.

 (2) A provider shall comply with all of the following: